colonelborkmundus/Serpico/README.md

 I am currently looking for a new home for Serpico.
 Until we find a new maintainer and/or company it will remain read only.
 Thank you so much for 7(!) years with this project.

+## Forked and (possibly) maintained

+I don't know what I'm doing more than half the time, but it's a real shame that the original repo was archived.
+I looked into this as a possible reporting solution at the advice of a peer and its potential for customization in a converged setting (physical, cyber, both) but, well, never got around to it.
+Maybe now!

+### Feature wishlist

+tbd

 ## SimplE RePort wrIting and CollaboratiOn tool
 Serpico is a penetration testing report generation and collaboration tool.
 It was developed to cut down on the amount of time it takes to write a penetration testing report.